Che931/iracing-metric-weather/README.md

 ## Licence

 Iracing Metric Weather is released under MIT licence.
-You can get more info [here](https://github.com/Che931/iracing-metric-weather/blob/master/LICENSE)
+You can get more info [here](https://github.com/Che931/iracing-metric-weather/blob/master/LICENSE).

 ## Changelog

+### V1.0.0

+* It should work in all weather configs, fog included.
+* Main code has been simplified.
+* It keeps text style.

+_Dynamic sessions don't have any weather info_

 ### V0.0.4 (09-12-2018)
 * Modified to handle some strange results that use both systems(Celsius-MPH).